nintervik/vmWalkingKit/README.md

 reload(libraryUI)
 libraryUI.WalkLibraryUI()
 ```
-**Important:** it is quite possible that when you paste the code above into the Script Editor the lines are indented (they contain spaces before them).
-Just make sure to delete any spaces before the lines; if they are indented the code won't compile at all.
+**Important:** it is possible that when you paste the code above into the Script Editor the lines are indented (they contain spaces before them).
+Just make sure to delete any spaces before the lines; if the lines are indented the code won't compile at all.

 11. Open the Custom tab in Maya’s Shelf.
 If the the Shelf is not visible, go to Windows→UI Elements→Shelf.<br/>
 12. Still with the this tab opened and inside the Script Editor, go to File→Save Script To Shelf…, write a name for it (e.g. *vmWK*) and click Ok.
 An icon with the chosen name should have appeared in the Custom Shelf tab.<br/>